House Flint of Widow's Watch

 (Azure semé of whitecaps argent, on a chief wavy crested or two eyes of the second irised of the first and pupiled sable)

 House Bolton (ADWD)

 House Flint of the mountains

 House Flint of Widow's Watch is a noble house from Widow's Watch in the east of the north.
-They are probably the most powerful branch of House Flint.
-While the Flints of the mountains claim to be the oldest of the Flints, a semi-canon source states the Flints of Widow's Watch are the senior branch of the extended Flint family, which includes the mountain Flints and House Flint of Flint's Finger.
+They are probably the most powerful branch of House Flint, though the Flints of the mountains claim to be the oldest of the Flints.

 Neither their arms or their words appear in the text.
 A semi-canon source blazons their banner as a blue field strewn with whitecaps, on a yellow chief with crested line a pair of blue eyes and gives their motto as "Ever Vigilant".

 It is suggested that the Night's King was a Flint, among the many possibilities.
 Lord Commander Rodrik Flint is regarded as one of the worst commanders of the Night's Watch, for trying to make himself King-Beyond-the-Wall.
 One of the dark legends surrounding the Nightfort is the rape and murder of brave young Danny Flint.

 A Game of Thrones